-On the Effective Date, Intelsat S.A. (formerly Intelsat Emergence S.A.) issued 67,689,250 new common shares pro rata to certain holders of allowed unsecured claims against (i) Intelsat Jackson and certain of its subsidiaries, and (ii) Intelsat Connect.
-As of Emergence, 146,314 new common shares of Intelsat S.A. (formerly Intelsat Emergence S.A.) were placed in escrow pending resolution of certain claims in connection with the bankruptcy proceedings.
+On the Effective Date, Intelsat S.A. issued 67,689,250 new common shares pro rata to certain holders of allowed unsecured claims against (i) Intelsat Jackson and certain of its subsidiaries, and (ii) Intelsat Connect.
+As of Emergence, 146,314 new common shares of Intelsat S.A. were placed in escrow pending resolution of certain claims in connection with the bankruptcy proceedings, and on July 3, 2023, such shares held in escrow were distributed to certain holders.